squidrpi/pimenu/readme.txt

     convert ICON.png -resize 192x192 -compress none bmp3:ICON3.bmp

+You can run bash scripts, example here to poweroff the Pi: icon_command_3=sudo /sbin/reboot icon_args_3=

 The "kioskmode" can be set to "1" to stop the menu quitting.

 CHANGE LOG
 ----------

+September 2015:

+  * DPAD can be defined as buttons.

 February 18, 2015: